 The more alcohol you drink, the greater your risk of injury or disease over the course of your life.
-If you drink less than 2 standard drinks per day, your risk of dying from an alcohol-related injury is less than 1 in 100.
-The more you drink, the greater your risk.
+If you drink no more than 10 standard drinks per week and no more than 4 standard drinks per day, your lifetime risk of dying from an alcohol-related disease or injury is less than 1 in 100.1

 Not drinking is the safest option if you are:

 - involved in, or supervising, risky activities including driving, operating machinery or water sports